sfraser-dev/sql-bootcamp-justit/README.md

-SQL lessons from justit bootcamp.
+SQL lessons from the JustIT bootcamp.